Pwd9000-ML/blog-devto/posts/Powershell-Using-Parameter-Sets/Powershell-Using-Parameter-Sets.md

 date: '2021-05-02T12:29:00Z'
 ---

-This article and demo function can also be found on [Github](https://github.com/Pwd9000-ML/blog-devto/tree/master/posts/Powershell-Using-Parameter-Sets/code).

 ## What are parameter sets in PowerShell and how to use them :bulb:

 Have you ever wondered when you are writing a PowerShell function or commandlet how you can make only certain parameters be presented to the consumer of the function in certain scenarios?
 That's where parameter sets come in :smile: